Search

 Back to top

-The amount of RF energy absorbed by the body depends on a number of factors including how close you hold the cell phone to your body, and the strength of the signal.
+The amount of radiofrequency energy absorbed by the body depends on a number of factors, including how close you hold the cell phone to your body, and the strength and frequency of the signal.
 According to Health Canada, cell phones are designed to use the lowest power necessary to connect and make calls using a network of fixed, low-power cell phone towers or base stations.
-The phones and towers must comply with Health Canada's guidelines in terms of human exposure to RF energy.
+The phones and towers must comply with Health Canada's guidelines in terms of human exposure to radiofrequency energy.

 Are there health risks from cell phones?